jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 ```
 * Replace the content of app/views/static_pages/about.html.erb with the following content:
 ```
+<% provide(:title, "About") %>

 <h1>About</h1>
 Describe your site here.
 ```
 * Replace the content of app/views/static_pages/contact.html.erb with the following content:
 ```
+<% provide(:title, 'Contact') %>

 <h1>Contact</h1>
 Email address: <%= raw(EmailMunger.encode('somebody@rubyonracetracks.com')) %>
 ```
-* Enter the command "rake test".
+* Enter the command "rails test".
+All tests should pass.
+* Enter the command "sh git_check.sh".
+Test coverage has improved, as app/mailers/application_mailer.rb and app/models/application_record.rb are the only files not covered yet.
+RuboCop and Rails Best Practices show no offenses.
 * Enter the following commands:
 ```
 git add .